Ōura Kanetake: Political career

 After serving as appointed governor of Shimane Prefecture (1893–1895), Yamaguchi Prefecture (1895–1896), Kumamoto Prefecture (1896–1898) and Miyazaki Prefecture (1898), Ōura was appointed Superintendent General of the Police, and was given a seat in the House of Peers of the Diet of Japan.
 One of his proposals while in charge of the police was to relocate impoverished residents of central Osaka to a new planned town in the outskirts, on the theory that poverty was the cause of disease and crime.
 The plan failed due to strong local opposition.

 In 1903, under the 1st Katsura administration, Ōura became Minister of Communications.
 He then served as Minister of Agriculture and Commerce under the 2nd Katsura cabinet and was also chairman of the Japanese committee organizing the Japan–British Exhibition.
+In 1907, he was raised to the rank and title of danshaku (baron) under the kazoku peerage system.
 He subsequently served as Home Minister under the 3rd Katsura cabinet and as both Minister of Agriculture and Trade and Home Minister under the 2nd Ōkuma administration.
+In 1911, his title was elevated to that of shishaku (viscount).